-In addition to the above dividends which were paid during the period, on 22 August 2024 the Directors determined to pay a 2024 final dividend of 1.0 cents per share, fully franked at a tax rate of 30%.
-The aggregate amount of this dividend, expected to be paid on 20 September 2024 but not recognised as a liability at year-end, is \$3,698,000.
+In addition to the above dividends which were paid during the period, on 22 August 2024 the Directors determined to pay a 2024 fully franked final dividend of 3 cents per share.
+The aggregate amount of this dividend, expected to be paid on 20 September 2024 but not recognised as a liability at year-end, is \$8,863,000.
 The dividend will be paid out of the dividend profit reserve.
 The total dividend amount is estimated based on the number of shares on issue as at 30 June 2024.